danlangford/5e/hitdice.md

 ## Assisting your Allys

 In an attempt to encourage group collaboration, reliance, and planning you can spend Hit Dice to assist any other creature.
-When spending Hit Dice to regain hit points during a rest you may only benefit a single creature that your character can touch for some time.
 Activities of this nature may include applying pressure, wrapping wounds, removing a spear head from their buttock, or a good pep talk.

 This assistance includes Pushing Yourself to assist others during encounters.